NCAR/ncharts/README-prod.md

   sudo cp -r etc/datavis/httpd /etc
 ```

-  The httpd configuration file that sets up the wsgi python module for django is `etc/datavis/httpd/conf/vhosts/datavis.conf`, which is installed to `/etc/httpd/conf/vhosts`.
-The `WSGIScriptAlias` statement in this file tells httpd to run `/var/django/ncharts/datavis/wsgi.py` for all URLs.
-In this way a production server runs `wsgi.py` instead of `manage.py`, with `DJANGO_SETTINGS_MODULE` set to `datavis.settings.production`.
-For information on wsgi, see the django documentation for the current version, for example: `https://docs.djangoproject.com/en/1.11/howto/deployment/wsgi/`.
+  The httpd configuration file that sets up the vhost for datavis is `etc/datavis/httpd/conf/vhosts/datavis.conf`, which is installed to `/etc/httpd/conf/vhosts`.
+The same configuration file exists for datavis-dev.

   Tweak the umask of the systemd service, so that apache group members can read/write the log files: